RxLaboratory/Duik/src-docs/docs/guide/animation/tools/interpolator.md

 ### Logistic (Sigmoid)

-To the contrary of the gaussian function, the interpolation using the logistic function is perfectly symetrical, with the same acceleration and deceleration (thus its other name, *Sigmoid*).
+To the contrary of the gaussian function, the interpolation using the logistic function is perfectly symmetrical, with the same acceleration and deceleration (thus its other name, *Sigmoid*).

 This may be useful for more mechanical movements.